haiminhtruongisavailable/FPGA-Based-Clock-Fault-Injection-Platform-for-Evaluating-Robustness-of-Clock-Switching-Circuits/README.md

-# FPGA-Based-Clock-Fault-Injection-Platform-for-Evaluating-Robustness-of-Clock-Switching-Circuits
-Contribution 1: Design of an FPGA-based platform for controlled injection of eight clock fault types.
-Contribution 2: Development of online monitors for glitch detection, stuck output, enable overlap, and latency measurement.
-Contribution 3: Quantitative robustness comparison of four clock switching architectures using the proposed platform.
+Contribution 1: We propose an FPGA-based clock fault injection platform capable of generating eight controlled fault types, includingstop-high/low, missing pulse, duty-cycle distortion, jitter, staggered failure, and recovery.

+Contribution 2: We design a set of online monitors to detect glitches, stuck outputs, unsafe enable overlap, and to measure failover andrecovery latency in real time.

+Contribution 3: Using the proposed platform, we evaluate and quantitatively compare four clock switching architectures: combinational MUX,Break-Before-Make (BBM), timer-based, and Glitch-Free Clock Mux (GFCM).